 4. An ambitious photographer knows how to shoot in any lighting

-Often, the photo shoots are scheduled for the times of the day when the lighting is best, like late in the evening.
+Often, the photo shoots are scheduled for the times of the day when the lighting for photo is best, like late in the evening.
 But what about when a wedding ceremony unfolds at high noon outdoors with no shade?
 The same shot will look different at different times of the day, but an ambitious photographer will still get the shot even if the lighting is tricky.

 Feeling ambitious?
 Here’s a few tricks to learn for when the lighting just isn’t ideal.

 - Get comfortable with fill flash.
-Flash isn’t just for lighting up dark indoor shots.
+Flash mode isn’t just for lighting up dark indoor shots.
 Used in bright light, flash can fill out harsh shadows from the sun.

 - Learn how to use a reflector.
 Reflectors bounce back light, filling in shadows.
 Often, 4-in-one reflectors also have a blackout panel for blocking light too.